GeenPeil/techblog/content/post/2017/01/hello-friend.md

 On this GeenPeil sub-site you'll find the latest information about the member consultation software and associated projects.

 This blog is meant for everyone interested in the technical side of GeenPeil.
-Posts will contain information about a variety of subject including:
+Posts will contain information about a variety of subjects including:

 - Security and Privacy
 - Functional designs